Redawt/BelowZeroGuide/README.md

 ## Project Structure
 This project uses markdown for creating the web pages.
-You can find all markdown files and image assets in the `docs` folder
+You can find all markdown files and image assets in the `docs` folder.

 ```
 ├── docs